The Ferals: After The Ferals

 Although few of the human actors went on to achieve successful television careers, some of the puppet characters continue to feature regularly in ABC programming.
 Mixy, in particular, was used as a host introducing the shows on the ABC Kids programming block, also named Mixy, as well as having her own show and website.

 In the early 2000s, Mixy's website was shown at the ABC Playground Website in-between shows behind painted blobs.

 After the programming block finished in July 2002, Mixy, puppeteered by Emma DeVries, kept appearing in ABC idents and her own website episodes until around the mid-2000s.

 Rattus and Modigliana were featured in the ABC School's education maths program, Numbers Count (Mixy and Derryn were mentioned in one scene).
 Also Modigliana went on to feature as co-host of the show Creature Features while Rattus went on to feature as co-host of the show Literature Classics.
 Derryn is the only one of the quartet not to appear in ABC's other programmes.
 Rattus, Modigliana and Mixy appeared in the 2022 edition of ABC New Year's Eve Early Night Show.

 In 2000, the puppeteer Mal Heap, who played Modigliana the cat and Keith the koala from The Ferals, introduced the role of Joe the Kangaroo alongside Mixy.

 Ferals Funtastic Fanbook

 1996 saw the publication of The Ferals Funtastic Fanbook by Garth Frost, Wendy Gray, David Witt and Tina Matthews.

 The Ferals Podcast

-On 17 May 2015 the first episode of an unofficial podcast simply titled *The Ferals Podcast* was released.
+On 17 May 2015 the first episode of an unofficial podcast simply titled The Ferals Podcast was released.
 On 10 January 2016 they posted their last episode.

-In the podcast, hosts Monkey Boy, Swinny & Mike took an in-depth look at the cult-classic children's television show.
+In the podcast, hosts Monkey Boy Swinny and Mike took an in-depth look at the cult-classic children's television series.